75% OFF ALL NEW PLANS + 100-DAY MONEY-BACK GUARANTEE

-1. Open the Manage WordPress installations subsection in the control panel for the account with the original WordPress installation.
+- Access the hosting Control Panel for the account with the original WordPress installation.

-2. Find the WordPress installation in the list and click on the Edit icon for it.
+- Find the WordPress installation in the list, and click on the Manage button for it.
 This will take you to the management page for the WordPress installation.

-5. Open the Import WordPress backup subsection in the control panel for the account where you wish to move/copy the WordPress installation.
+- Open the Import tab of the WordPress Managerin the Control Panel for the account where you wish to move/copy the WordPress installation.

-6. Click on the grey area to select the backup file on your local computer.
-If the file size is bigger than 200 MB , you need to upload it to the server with FTP first, and then select the uploaded backup using the "or select an uploaded file" link.
+- Click on the gray area to select the backup file on your local computer.
+If the file size is bigger than 200 MB, you need to upload it to the server via the hosting Control Panel's File Manager or with FTP first, and then select the uploaded backup using the or select an uploaded file link.

 Use HTTPS: Set the site to use HTTPS instead of HTTP.
 This is only possible if there is a valid certificate issued for the host.

-Use WWW: Add www. prefix for the address.
+Use WWW: Add the www. prefix to the WordPress address.

-Choose subdomain: Choose the subdomain from the list of the subdomains created on the account.
+Choose subdomain: Choose the subdomain from the list of subdomains created on the account.

-Choose domain: Choose the domain from the list of the parked and main domains on the account.
+Choose domain: Choose the domain from the list of parked and main domains on the account.

 Choose directory: Choose a directory in the selected subdomain.
 Leave empty for the root of the domain/subdomain.